mariettepeutz/TAFLAB_heatmap_frontend/taflab-heatmap-frontend/README.md

 4. **CSV merge**: appends and `drop_duplicates` on `(timestamp, lat, lon)`.

 Run it anytime you need fresh local data without booting the whole backend.
+Next steps to look into are further cleaning by recognizing patterns in waves (e.g. waves caused by boats, coastal swell, superficial wind waves)

 ---